oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_limits_resource_availability_facts_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>This field is mandatory if the scopeType of the target resource limit is AD.
 Otherwise, this field should be omitted.
-If the above requirements are not met, the API will return a 400 - InvalidParameter response.</div>
+If the above requirements are not met, the API returns a 400 - InvalidParameter response.</div>
                                                         </td>
             </tr>
                                 <tr>